Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: System Model

 Next, in Sections~\ref{sec:phase} and \ref{sec:SE}, we will consider different schemes for configuring the RIS phase-shifts jointly with the receive combining.
-These schemes are based on channel estimates that can have been obtained arbitrarily.
-After that, we will consider three different RIS-assisted massive MIMO configurations with their respective channel estimators.
+After that, we will consider two different RIS-assisted massive MIMO configurations with their respective channel estimators.